robliedka/mindex-challenge/README.md

 ## What to Implement

 The tasks for this challenge will build a simple user interface that will allow a user to view a listing of employees and their direct reports.
-Thew challenge will ask you to build and layout the page as shown and to implement a couple CRUD operations on the listing of direct reports, specifically to UPDATE the compensation and DELETE the direct report.
+The challenge will ask you to build and layout the page as shown and to implement a couple CRUD operations on the listing of direct reports, specifically to UPDATE the compensation and DELETE the direct report.
 As a final task, the challenge with ask you to add styling to the page components.

 ![](./md_images/homepage.png)